-In a nutshell, the West Virginia right to work law allows workers to benefit from the services of unions without having to join or financially support them.
-Opponents of this law believe that will ultimately lead to the destruction of unions since they won’t likely get the financial support they need to survive and fight for worker’s rights.
+In a nutshell, West Virginia’s right to work law allows workers to benefit from the services of unions without having to join or financially support them.
+Opponents of this law believe that it will ultimately lead to the destruction of unions since they won’t likely get the financial support they need to survive and fight for worker’s rights.
 Supporters of this law focus on the flexibility it allows workers in choosing whether or not to join a union.

 In the short term, it may look good for workers who can get the benefits and protections of a union without having to pay dues.
 However, if this law destroys all unions, then all workers will lose the protections and benefits provided by such labor unions.

 Labor Unions and the Evolution of Right-to-Work Laws

 As the United States became an industrialized nation, particularly at the beginning of the 1900s, the unfairness in the power that employers had over employees became more and more clear.
 Unfettered by any law, employers had complete control over the number of hours employees worked, had complete control over the conditions in which they worked, and could refuse to recognize any trade union attempting to collectively improve employee conditions.

 Due to the clear inequality of bargaining power between employers and employees, Congress passed the National Labor Relations Act of 1935, which is commonly known as the Wagner Act.
 The Wagner Act is foundational labor law in the United States, guaranteeing the right of private-sector employees to:

 - Take collective action, such as strikes.

 As a consequence, unions were able to push employers to provide a 40-hour workweek, weekends off, paid vacation and holidays, and overtime pay.
 Also, unions had a significant impact on correcting the realities of low wages, unsanitary conditions, child labor, and many other terrible workplace conditions.